Fiddle Week CLASSES - July 31-August 6, 2016

 IMPROVISATION: IN THE MOMENT, WITHOUT A NET (Joe Craven)

 How do you make better music in the moment, jam confidently with folks you’ve never met, and/or say something different every time you take a solo?
 This class for ALL instruments will help deepen one’s connection to spontaneity and flow through organized sound.
 Joe teaches musical improvisation more from a theater model rather than the requisite model of jazz.
 Therefore, this is not an ability-based class.
+If you’re an advanced player seeking a ‘theory & technique’-oriented foray into improvisation from a jazz architecture, this class may not be for you.
 Joe connects improvisation to what you already do and moves you forward from there.
 We’ll focus on ways to think differently about sound, embrace fearlessness, and address the connection between spoken-word language and the language of music.
-Showing up empty-handed, mimicry, dis-association, “awareness/focus”, “quantity/quality”, “what/how”, mistakes & metaphor, “sending/receiving” and losing control are just some what we’ll apply to our music making in class.
+Showing up empty-handed, mimicry, mistakes & metaphor, sending/receiving and the value of losing control are just some what we’ll apply to our music making in class.
 Lots of exercises and opportunity to play with others in new ways.
 The class will stretch you and may well change some of your perceptions of what music is.
 It’s a fun and enlightening romp!

 This class is for intermediate players who want an introduction to Mexican fiddle music.
 Huapango Huasteco is a style from the Huasteca region of Mexico and is distinguished by its virtuosic fiddle playing, canorous falsetto singing, and poetic improvisation.
 We’ll learn together some simple songs from the Huasteco style by ear, which is the traditional way of learning this music, but sheet music for some pieces will also be provided.